Still Doing Democracy!

 Finding Common Ground and Acting for the Common Good

-A much-needed new guide and training for Engaged Citizen Activism!
+A much-needed new guide and training for Engaged Citizens!

-While there are good guides to social action strategy and tactics, few address the personal qualities and skills that we need to bring to the task of being an engaged citizen.
-Still Doing Democracy!
-Finding Common Ground and Acting for the Common Good will give Citizen Activists the skills they need to engage as effective agents of change.
-If we are to reaffirm democratic values and preserve the progress made to protect and expand human rights, create safe and healthy communities, and preserve the natural world, we need to play our roles as citizens skillfully during this unique season of Chaos.
+While there are good guides to social action strategy and tactics, few integrate the knowledge, personal qualities, and skills we need to bridge the many boundaries that divide us.
+Still Doing Democracy! brings forth important insights about human beliefs and behavior from recent natural and social science research and practical tools for individuals who want to engage with others to seek a common vision.
+If we are to reaffirm democratic values, preserve the progress made to protect and expand human rights, create safe and healthy communities, and preserve the natural world, we need to become knowledgeable and effective agents of change.